 After several emails and Facebook chats, I had a small group of four who decided Newfoundland would be a perfect place to get away from civilization, drive some off-road trails and experience some truly unique geography.

-The Swisha Loop is a beautiful run that covers 800+ km of trails across Southwestern Quebec.
-A common destination for short getaways or shakedown runs for overland travelers.
+The Swisha Loop is a beautiful run that covers 800+ km of trails across Southwestern Quebec, and is a common destination for short getaways or shakedown runs for overland travellers.
 This is also a great remote route for people travelling overland across Canada who want to see a little piece of each province along the way.

 I have often asked myself, what really differentiates a classic Canadian “road trip” from overland adventure?
 Does the distance have a threshold, say 5,000 kilometres?
 Okay, maybe 7,000?
 Or, is it the road conditions, pavement, versus gravel, or a mix of both?
 Is it the distinctiveness of the geographic area covered, the Canadian Prairies, or the Ontario Shield or the villages littering lake-abundant countryside of Quebec?